vmware/vic/doc/design/networking/Investigation-on-NSX-integration.md

 ## A Working Installation of NSX-v
-For VMWare engineers using Nimbus, here is a document about how to install and configure NSX with Vsphere: How to set up VM-to-VM communication on NSX logical switch with Nimbus https://confluence.eng.vmware.com/pages/viewpage.action?pageId=209964551
+For VMware engineers using Nimbus, here is a document about how to install and configure NSX with vSphere: How to set up VM-to-VM communication on NSX logical switch with Nimbus https://confluence.eng.vmware.com/pages/viewpage.action?pageId=209964551

 ## About NSX Security Groups and Security Policies